sagemath/trac_to_gh/Issue 73.md

 # Issue 73: "sage -gdb" broken on OS X.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/73

 Original creator: was